The Ultimate Travel Guide to Sisimiut

 If you forgot – or haven’t got a chance to buy your souvenirs in Greenland, discover a selection of Greenlandic Accessories, Clothes, Souvenirs, Cards & Posters, Books, and Home decor in The Greenland Store where you can find everything from Greenland online!

 Book your trip to Sisimiut

 Sisimiut is the perfect place to spend several days, especially if you are a nature lover and enjoy being outdoors.
-Guide to Greenland brings together most of the tours offered around Sisimiut on the one platform and is an easy way to plan and book your travel to Greenland’s second-largest city.
+Guide to Greenland brings together most of the tours offered around Sisimiut on one platform and is an easy way to plan and book your travel to Greenland’s second-largest city.

 We invite you to explore all of our tours around Sisimiut and contact us with any questions you may have.